cahergil/MyAppPortfolio/README.md

 ### Features

 This app is the first and second project in Udacity's Android Developer Nanodegree.
+To develop this app I used the MVP pattern.
+[This](http://antonioleiva.com/mvp-android/) blog entry explains briefly what is MVP and why you should use it in your developments.
+The following is the requirements list of this app in the Android Developer Nanodegree.

 1. **Popular Movies Stage 1 requirements:**
   1. Present the user with a grid arrangement of movie posters upon launch.